mahfuzrr/movie-review/README.md

 # Moview Hub

-Moview Hub is a moview review and details website.
+Movie Hub is a movie review and details website.
 Here users can search for a movie and see details.

 # Live Webite Link